-- Provide a management plan for the project that will ensure that the activities and the required reporting will be implemented on time and within budget. - Provide a timeline for the activities to be implemented include measurable objectives and outcomes, and the staff that are responsible for carrying out the activities.
+- Provide a management plan for the project that ensures that the activities and the required reporting will be implemented on time and within budget. - Provide a timeline for the activities to be implemented including measurable objectives and outcomes, and the personnel responsible for carrying out the activities.